oppia/oppia-web-developer-docs/Acceptance-Tests.md

 2) Within the user directory, create a new file for each test.
 For example, `create-and-delete-subtopic-and-story.spec.ts` and `browse-topics-on-topics-and-skills-dashboard.spec.ts` for the `Topic Manager` user.
 These top-level tests contain single user stories checking their test steps and expectations mentioned in the testing spreadsheet.

 3) The functionality of the top-level tests for each user type is defined in the `utilities/user` directory.
 For example, the blog admin tests are written within the `specs/blog-admin` directory, and the functionality of the tests is defined in the `utilities/user/blog-admin.ts` file.
 > Note: A utility file is maintained for each user type.
 The purpose of maintaining this file is to add methods specific to that user on top of the already provided basic methods.
-This file maintains a user class which is extended from the base class of `puppeteer-utils.ts`.
+This file maintains a user class which is extended from the base class of `puppeteer-utils.ts` (or `playwright-utils.ts` for Playwright suites).
 For example, `blog-admin.ts` has a class `BlogAdmin` which has methods like `createDraftBlogPostWithTitle`, `deleteDraftBlogPostWithTitle`, etc., specific to Blog Admin only.
 Sometimes, when a user (e.g., Topic Manager) requires methods from another user type (e.g., Curriculum Admin), it's acceptable to use intersection types to combine the necessary methods.

 4) The utility files are imported into the top-level test files, and the methods are called to perform the required actions.
 For example, in the `assign-role-to-users-and-change-tag-properties.spec.ts` file, the `assignRoleToUser` method is called to assign a role to a user.
 Additionally, the `expectRoleAssignedSuccessfully` method is called to check if the role was assigned successfully.
 To facilitate instantiation of classes, each utils file should also include a `UserFactory` function.
 This function's purpose is to instantiate a new class of the corresponding type.
 For instance, `export let BlogAdminFactory = (): BlogAdmin => new BlogAdmin();` would create a BlogAdmin instance.